CoverProtocol/protocol-proposals/protocols/example/proposal.md

 If **YES**, follow [instructions here](https://docs.coverprotocol.com/collaboration/new).

 ### How can we contact you?
-Please list a point of contact and the communication channel (discord or telegram).
+Please list a person of contact and the communication channel (discord or telegram).